 Sha’ban is right around the corner and many are not aware of how important it is!
-Luckily, we are here today to let you know more about the 8th month of the Hijri calendar and how you can make the most of it.
+Luckily, we are here today to let you know more about the 8th month of the Hijri calendar and how you can discover his beauty and make the most of it.

 What makes Sha’ban special?

 Although Sha’ban isn’t one of the sacred months unlike Rajab and obviously doesn’t compare to Ramadan, it should not be ignored and holds many benefits for us to enjoy.
 Imam Abu Bakr al-Warraq al-Balkhi (RA) actually used a metaphor that truly encapsulates what each of these three special months is about: “Rajab is for planting the seeds, Sha’ban is for watering them and Ramadan is for harvesting them”.

 Sha’ban is also a month that was dear to our beloved Prophet Muhammad ﷺ: indeed, one of the most popular Sunnah we inherited from him is fasting all year around like Mondays, Thursdays, the White Days...
 And Sha’ban!
 In fact, in a hadith Hasan reported by Sunan an-Nasa'i (2357), Usamah bin Zaid (RA) said: "I said: 'O Messenger of Allah, I do not see you fasting any month as much as Sha’ban.'
 He said: 'That is a month to which people do not pay much attention, between Rajab and Ramadan.
 It is a month in which the deeds are taken up to the Lord of the worlds, and I like that my deeds be taken up when I am fasting."'.
 This goes to show the blessings that holds this unjustly neglected month!

 How can I make the most of Sha’ban?